 Short Breaks Foster care is a temporary placement while future plans for the child / young person(s) are confirmed.
 A placement can last from a few days to a few months.

-Sally and Mark with their Progress Supervisor Social Worker: Michelle
+Jane and Mark with their Progress Supervisor Social Worker: Michelle

 Why Short breaks fostering?